MaterializeInc/materialize/doc/user/README.md

    ```
    git push
    ```
-5. Open a PR - if this was a cherry-picked commit that has already been reviewed, approved and merged to main you can just merge it once CI turns green.
-If it has conflicts or it is a unique PR for `lts-docs` then you'll need a review.
+5. Open a PR - if this was a cherry-picked commit that has already been reviewed, approved and merged to `main`, you can just merge it once CI turns green.
+If it has conflicts or it is a unique PR for `lts-docs`, then you'll need a review.

 ### Updating CSS